robertkodra/paymaster_demo/README.md

 ## Notes

-- Wallet deployment requires funding the computed Starknet address on the chosen network.
+- Fund the computed Starknet address with STRK before deploying (no paymaster in this demo).
-- Privy server API calls require correct app credentials.
-Some endpoints may also require a Privy Wallet Authorization key.
+- The API uses Basic (app id/secret) and user authorization signatures to call Privy Wallet API; Origin is forwarded.
 - The codebase favors clarity and minimal dependencies; server and client run independently for easier debugging.

 ## License